 Buying your own Tiny House

-Our fitted Cabin is an ideal tiny house, as it features a bed, kitchen, shower room, and living area.
+Our fitted Cabin is an ideal tiny house, as it often features a bed, kitchen, shower room, and living area.
 As with all of our shepherd’s huts, our Cabin comes with a 20-year-build guarantee, our huts are made sustainably and costs 80% less than the average price of a typical first home.
 And, if our 99sq ft Cabin is a little too tiny for you, we can go bigger with a bespoke hut.
-Unlike our Snug or Cabin, which are both designed to a specific size and dimension, our Custom Made huts can be built in a variety of shapes and sizes, helping you create your perfect tiny house.
+Unlike our Snug or Cabin, which are both designed to specific sizes and dimensions, our Custom Made huts can be built in a variety of shapes and sizes, helping you create your perfect tiny house.